cakephp/docs/en/appendices/2-4-migration-guide.rst

 - Logged email messages now have the scope of ``email`` by default.
 If you are not seeing email contents in your logs, be sure to add the ``email`` scope to your logging configuration.
+- :php:meth:`CakeEmail::emailPattern()` was added.
+This method can be used to relax email validation rules.
+This is useful when dealing with certain Japanese hosts that allow non-compliant addresses to be used.

 HttpSocket
 ----------